gameflorist/dunedynasty/README.txt

 Dune Dynasty was initially developed by David Wang, with the source code hosted on SourceForge [https://sourceforge.net/projects/dunedynasty/].
 Its last official version was v1.5.7 from 2013.
-After that David Wang added lots of new features (mainly multiplayer) up until 2015, but never released a new version.
+After that David added lots of new features (mainly multiplayer) up until 2015, but never released a new version.
 Later some github-repos emerged with additional fixes and improvements (by 1oom-fork [https://github.com/1oom-fork] and neg3ntropy